 |Panel||Activate, repair, and power almost any machine of choice.
 In battle, can deal (Magic)*3 damage to all machines in an area with a (Magic) accuracy check.||3||3|

 |Alter||Summon images, disguise yourself, make other things change in appearance, even make yourself invisible or silent.
 (One thing per casting.)||2||4|

 |Kinesis||Move objects or yourself around the battle (or non-battle) field.
 Use (Magic) accuracy to attempt to grab hostile people in battle if you want to throw them too.
 Can also let you fly for (Magic)*100 feet at a time without resting.||2||2|

-The primitive magic of Nintendus.
+The extreme magic of Nintendus.
 Mostly useful for destroying everything, but there's healing in here as well.
-(Cost to master this set: 106 Knowledge)
+(Cost to master this set: 106 Allocation Points)

 |Flamestorm||Immolates enemies with fire.
 (Magic)*5 fire damage to one target, or (Magic) fire damage to all targets.||4||10|

 |Icesplosion||Freezes everything around you.
 (Magic) ice damage and enemies are frozen solid for (Magic)/10 rounds; frozen enemies cannot dodge or react.
 Freezing ends when enemy is hit.||3||10|